thedavidkipnis/myRecipes/Documentation.docc/Documentation.md

 ### Future Improvements:

 - Adding images to icons on the main page and at the top of the detailed pages for a better user experience.
+- Add a search bar for looking up dessert by name to filter through large list of recipes.
 - Add a proper loading screen to main page while recipes are being fetched and processed.
 - Fixing instruction displays so that they are easier to read by separating paragraphs.
 - All functionality fixes that are included on the repository's [issue tracker](https://github.com/thedavidkipnis/myRecipes/issues).